Nuclear medicine, lithium-ion batteries - what Rosatom and Belarus can do together

 After completing work at the BelNPP, Rosatom intends to continue working with Belarus at the highest level, and the state corporation has something to offer Minsk.

-Alexey Likhachev, Director General of Rosatom, personally voiced his proposals to the President of the allied republic, Alexander Lukashenko.
-The conversation took place during the acceptance of the BelNPP, which was built by Rosatom, and is now taking it over for warranty maintenance.
+Alexey Likhachev, General Director of Rosatom, personally voiced his proposals to the President of the allied republic, Alexander Lukashenko.
+The conversation took place during the acceptance of the BelNPP, which was built by Rosatom, and is now taking it for warranty service.

 According to Likhachev, Rosatom can help create the following in Belarus: